Face Authentication

 "reason": 0

-The verified (boolean) key is the only value returned indicating the authentication is legitimate.
-As you can see in the diagram, you must validate this value to decide if the user continues with your application flow.
+}This verified (boolean) key is the only value returned indicating the authentication is legitimate.
+As shown in the high-level diagram, you must validate this value to decide whether the user continues with your application flow.